-Information of the number of data points with particle and/or floc sizes < 30 $\mu m$ and < 50 $\mu m$ (spreadsheet data provided by Prof. A. Manning) is given in Table 3.2.3.
-The amount of data in each population with floc sizes < 30 $\mu m$ is extremely small: often zero and up to 4% in some cases.
-Based on this, two conclusions are possible: particles/flocs < 30 um are not present in the MUSA-samples or the LABSFLOC-2-system (camera and software) is not capable to observe particles/flocs smaller than 30 $\mu m$ .
+Information of the number of data points with particle and/or floc sizes < 30 μ m and < 50 μ m (spreadsheet data provided by Prof. A. Manning) is given in Table 3.2.3.
+The amount of data in each population with floc sizes < 30 μ m is extremely small: often zero and up to 4% in some cases.
+Based on this, two conclusions are possible: particles/flocs < 30 um are not present in the MUSA-samples or the LABSFLOC2-system (camera and software) is not capable to observe particles/flocs smaller than 30 μ m.
 In the latter case, the median floc size and the corresponding median settling velocity are overestimated.

-Another parameter which may give an indication of the overall inaccuracy involved is the total dry sediment mass of all particles/flocs of each sample measured by the LABSFLOC-2-sysem.
-As the sample volume is approximately known ( $\cong$ 400 mm, see Section 2.2.2), the total dry mass can be used to compute the initial concentration, which can be directly compared to the initial concentration of the base suspension.
+Another parameter which may give an indication of the overall inaccuracy involved is the total dry sediment mass of all particles/flocs of each sample measured by the LABSFLOC2-sysem.
+As the sample volume is approximately known (\cong 400 mm3, see Section 2.2.2), the total dry mass can be used to compute the initial concentration, which can be directly compared to the initial concentration of the base suspension.

-The test results (floc size, floc settling velocity) have been used to compute the floc density ( $\rho{floc}$ ) of each individual floc from the Stokes settling velocity equation which includes the floc density, see Appendix A.1.
+The test results (floc size, floc settling velocity) have been used to compute the floc density (ρ{floc}) of each individual floc from the Stokes settling velocity equation which includes the floc density, see Appendix A.1.

 Van Rijn has derived equations for the computation of the floc porosity and dry sediment floc mass, see Appendix A.1.
 These equations have been used to compute the floc porosity and dry sediment mass of each floc based on the measured floc size and measured settling velocity (spreadsheet data of Prof. A. Manning).
-The floc density ( $\rho{floc}$ ) is computed from the Stokes settling equation for saline water (1030 kg/m3) and a water temperature of 20 °C. The porosity equation of Van Rijn is slightly different from the equation that is used by Prof. A. Manning (see also Section 3.3.3).
+The floc density (ρ{floc}) is computed from the Stokes settling equation for saline water (1030 kg/m3) and a water temperature of 20 °C. The porosity equation of Van Rijn Is slightly different from that used by Prof. A. Manning (see also Section 3.3.3).